filecoin-project/specs/data-structures.md

 - The maximum size of an Object should be 1MB (2^20 bytes).
 Objects larger than this are invalid.
 - Hashes should use a blake2b-256 multihash.
+- Integers used throughout these data structures are assumed to be within the 32-bit unsigned integer range unless otherwise stated